PaulWen/OneNoteRandomPagePicker/README.md

     - the file `onenoteElements.json` can not be empty but at least has to include "[]"
 - the file `lastSyncDate.txt` stores the datetime of the last sync with OneNote
     - if this file is empty, all data will be synced
+- the folder `./page-content` will include all the downloaded OneNote pages as HTML pages